sotiris920/Restaurant_Multiplatform_Mobile_Application/README.md

-## Step 4 Part 2 - Building and Deploying to Android Emulator
+## Step 4 Part 2 - Building and Deploying to Android Emulator and Android Device

 #### - Updating localhost to the IP address of your computer